IAmJonoBo/Prometheus/docs/offline-doctor-enhancements.md

 5. Historical diagnostics comparison (track changes over time)
 6. Automatic remediation suggestions
 7. Interactive mode for guided troubleshooting

+## Allowlisted Sdist Tracking

+The dependency preflight guard now writes a machine-readable summary to `vendor/wheelhouse/allowlisted-sdists.json` during every run of `scripts/manage-deps.sh`.
+The offline doctor loads the same artefact and displays any packages that still rely on the sdist allowlist.
+Teams should use that list to decide whether to upstream a wheel build, pin an alternative distribution, or keep the exception documented in the configuration.

+## Dependency Preflight Execution

+Offline packaging now runs `scripts/preflight_deps.py` automatically during the dependencies phase.
+The orchestrator captures the JSON summary, logs any gaps or allowlisted fallbacks, and blocks packaging if mandatory wheels are missing.
+Results are surfaced in both CLI output and doctor diagnostics under `dependency_preflight`, giving operators early visibility into wheel coverage issues before the build progresses to artifact creation.

 ## Related Documentation